 on your cluster config file before it creates a cluster.
 If the checks are successful,

 To run preflight checks and create the cluster:

 - Use the following command to create the cluster:

 bmctl command monitors the preflight checks and cluster creation,

-and then displays output to the screen and writes verbose information
+displays output to the screen, and writes verbose information

 bmctl preflight checks the proposed cluster installation for the

 - The Linux distribution and version are supported.

 - For Ubuntu, AppArmor and UFW are not active.

 - The cluster machines have connectivity to each other.